Does it sometimes feel that everyone is moving forward in their career, except you?

-It might also mean that you have an expensive degree and not end up where you wanted to be career wise.
+It might also mean that you have an expensive degree and not end up where you wanted to be career-wise.
 The education component alone might not be enough to get you where you want to be.

-The whole school thing is interesting for me at the moment.
-I’m currently looking for another admin position, which means I’m filling in forms (both online and in person) that ask me where I went to school.
+The whole school thing is interesting to me at the moment.
+I’m currently looking for another admin position, which means I’m filling in forms (both online and in-person) that ask me where I went to school.
 But here’s the thing, I left school after grade 10 when I was 15.
 I did a year at the local TAFE doing a secretarial course and have been working ever since.
 School was 35 years ago!
 Where and when I went to school hardly seems relevant, compared to the amazing amount of knowledge and experience I have gained working since then.

-It’s the weigh up between education and experience.
+It’s the weigh-up between education and experience.

-In saying that, I do realize the forms are designed as a one size fits all proposition, so fair enough.
+In saying that, I do realize the forms are designed as a one-size-fits-all proposition, so fair enough.

-Having a degree (or two) will definitely matter in a lot of professions (doctor, lawyer etc) and I realize getting these things is not cheap, easy or quick.
+Having a degree (or two) will definitely matter in a lot of professions (doctor, lawyer, etc) and I realize getting these things is not cheap, easy, or quick.

 There are also a lot of professions where learning doesn’t always have to be about degrees and certificates.
-Self-study, technical books and online courses provide a wealth of information and learning.
+Self-study, technical books, and online courses provide a wealth of information and learning.